Gani Kashmiri

 Gani Kashmiri (Note: Also spelled Ghani Kashmiri.) (/ˈɡaːni kæʃˈmiːɹi/ GAH-nee-_-kash-MEER-ee; born Muhammad Tahir Gani Ashai; (Note: Also spelled Mulla Mohammad Tahir Ashai.) c.
 1630 c.
 1669), was a Persian-language poet from Kashmir.
 His uncertain authorship, including gazals and 100,000 verses, consist of some single tazmins, ninety-two rubaʿis, two maṯnavis, and one twenty-eight couplets (Note: "tazmin" and "maṯnavi" are possibly poetic genres or form in Persian, but their status is currently unknown) and some verses in rekhta and Kashmiri.
 His writings have been reinterpreted by Muhammad Iqbal, Mir Taqi Mir, Saadat Hasan Manto, and by a rebellion Mughal poet, Ghalib, who is believed to have translated around forty of his couplets into Urdu language.

 In Kashmiri literature besides Persian and Urdu, he is often recognized one of the greatest poets of the Jammu and Kashmir, particularly in Kashmir Valley, a place he lived his life.

 He was born around 1630 as Muhammad Tahir Gani Ashai in Ashai family and lived in Rajouri Kadal, Srinagar.
 He produced most of his work during the reign of Shah Jahan and Aurangzeb.
 It is believed he preferably did not complete any nonformal or formal education outside Srinagar, though he received his education from Mohsin Fani, a Persian historian who taught him medicine, literature and philosophy.

 Influences

 Aurangzeb, the sixth Mughal emperor, who retained the royal position over Indian subcontinent for a period of 49 years, invited him via his governor Saif Khan to his residence to know about his writing style, and asked to recite marsiya for the king.

 Literary work

 Sometimes, he used to sing besides writing, and during the time, he used to close all doors and leave them open while on the go.
 His poetry is believed to have strong influences across Afghanistan, Iran, Turan an India.
-Gani Kashmiri is known for his Persian poetry that reflects the rich cultural and intellectual heritage of Kashmir.
-While not directly political, his work is seen as a testament to Kashmiri identity and resilience during times of external domination.
 Gani's literary work was covered in a book titled Title The Captured Gazelle: The Poems of Ghani Kashmiri by Mufti Mudasir Farooqi, which was published in 2013.
 The book includes translation of the Persian poems into English language.